 - Tokyo on 25 April 1979 & 11 May 1985 – Freddie’s voice is clearly worn out at this point in each tour, forcing him to avoid many of the strong and high notes he would normally blast out.
 And yet, despite that, he still gives it his best and sounds great.
 Also, a nice touch in the 1979 performance is that he changes the word Paris to Tokyo in the lyrics.

-- Queen + Adam Lambert have also given a great performance of the song at many of their shows, including Detroit, Michigan on 12 July 2014 & Rock In Rio, Brazil on 18 September 2015 & The O2 Arena, London on 2 July 2018.
+- Queen + Adam Lambert have also given great performances of the song at many of their shows, including Detroit, Michigan on 12 July 2014 & Rock In Rio, Brazil on 18 September 2015 & The O2 Arena, London on 2 July 2018.
 Adam clearly has fun doing this one.

 As we get into Queen’s biggest hits, clearly the number of cover versions is going to explode.
 So I’ll mention quite a few, in a variety of different styles that I’ve found interesting in some way, and I’ve added them to my covers playlist as well.
 You won’t like all of them, and I certainly prefer some to others as well, but hopefully there will be some that appeal to you.